Common Causes of Car Accidents in South Florida

 - Missing guard rails

-When you work with a knowledgeable team of Fort Lauderdale car accident attorneys from Yeboah Law Group, we work with experts in accident reconstruction and roadway construction and safety.
+When you work with a knowledgeable team of South Florida car accident attorneys from Yeboah Law Group, we work with experts in accident reconstruction and roadway construction and safety.
 Together we discover the cause of the crash, and then set about finding the responsible party, and then we fight on your behalf to recover compensation for your medical expenses, lost wages, pain and suffering, and other damages related to the accident.

-If you suffer an injury in a car accident and you want to file a claim, a Fort Lauderdale car accident lawyer from Yeboah Law Group will represent you as you go up against the giant insurance company lawyer whose job is to settle with you for as little as they can get away with.
+If you suffer an injury in a car accident and you want to file a claim, a South Florida car accident lawyer from Yeboah Law Group will represent you as you go up against the giant insurance company lawyer whose job is to settle with you for as little as they can get away with.
 We fight on your behalf for all of the compensation you deserve when you have been injured as a result of someone else’s negligence.

 Se habla español.